 Joint Injections for Pain

-Joint Injections are outpatient procedures designed to alleviate pain and reduce inflammation.
+Joint injections are a conservative approach to surgery, done in the clinic or outpatient setting and are designed to alleviate pain and reduce inflammation.

 Knee Joint Injections